jhumphry/Ascon_SPARK/README.md

 ## Using GNATprove for verification

-To verify the code, GNATprove can be invoked via the GPS IDE.
+To verify the code, GNATprove can be invoked via the GnatStudio IDE.
 Alternatively the following command line can be used:

-- SPARK GPL 2016

-    gnatprove -P ascon_spark.gpr -U -j0 --level=1 --proof=progressive --warnings=continue

-- SPARK Discovery GPL 2017

-    gnatprove -P ascon_spark.gpr -j0 -Xload_store=explicit -Xmode=debug --level=2

-- SPARK from GNAT Community 2018
+- SPARK from GNAT Community 2021

     gnatprove -P ascon_spark.gpr -j0 -Xload_store=explicit -Xmode=debug --level=0

 Add `--report=all` if you want to see the checks that are proved as well.

-For SPARK Discovery GPL 2017 the built-in SMT solver, Alt-Ergo, may not be able to prove all of the VC.
-Add the alternative Z3 and/or CVC4 provers as explained in the SPARK user guide.
-The 2016 and 2018 GPL releases of SPARK contain these provers out-of-the-box.